son1101/LA558_Son/assignments/assign2.md

 ## Assignment 2

 #### *Files used for this assignment are located in <a href="https://github.com/son1101/LA558_Son/tree/main/assignments/assign2" target="_blank">here.</a>
+#### Here, I made three visuals; Plotting Data in R, Mapping Data in ArcGIS, and Mapping Data in R.

 ### 1. Plotting Data in R